gabehollombe-aws/step-functions-workshop/website/content/_index.md

     This shows the ARN of the Data Checking Lambda.

-2. Copy the ARN to your clipboard.
+Step 4.
+Copy the ARN to your clipboard.

-3. In the state machine definition you pasted in step 3, go back and find the two occurrences of REPLACE_WITH_DATA_CHECKING_LAMBDA_ARN and replace them with the ARN you just copied.
+Step 5.
+In the state machine definition you pasted in step 3, go back and find the two occurrences of REPLACE_WITH_DATA_CHECKING_LAMBDA_ARN and replace them with the ARN you just copied.

-4. Click ‘Save’
+Step 6.
+Click ‘Save’

-5. Notice how we receive a warning that our IAM role may need to change in order to allow our updated state machine to execute.
+Step 7.
+Notice how we receive a warning that our IAM role may need to change in order to allow our updated state machine to execute.
 This is a helpful reminder.
 In fact, we *have* changed our state machine in way that will require permissions changes.
 Now, we require the ability to invoke our Data Checking Lambda function in order to execute this state machine.
 We’ll address this next.
 Click ‘Save anyway’ to continue.

 ### Try it out

 The warning we saw just now when we updated our state machine definition was correct.
 We *will* need to update our IAM role permissions in order for this to work.
 But let’s try another execution anyway just to see what an insufficient permission failure looks like.

-1. Click ‘Start execution’
+Step 1.
+Click ‘Start execution’

-2. Paste the following JSON into the input field:
+Step 2.
+Paste the following JSON into the input field:

     ```
     {